Top 5 2nd Quarter Trades of Wi - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares S&P 500 Value ETF has a price-earnings ratio of 16.15 and a price-book ratio of 2.50.
+In terms of valuation, GLOBAL X FDS has a price-earnings ratio of 18.60 and a price-book ratio of 3.43.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.